zokioki/flatpickr-rails/README.md

-# Flatpickr
+# flatpickr

 [Flatpickr](https://github.com/chmln/flatpickr) is a lightweight and powerful datetimepicker with no dependencies.
-This gem packages Flatpickr's assets for drop-in use in Rails applications.
+This gem packages flatpickr's assets for drop-in use in Rails applications.

 ## Installation